Understanding the German Business Visa Framework

 What happens if my business plans change after receiving my visa?

 Your visa is granted based on your stated business purpose, but minor itinerary adjustments are acceptable.
 If you need to add business meetings in other Schengen countries, your German business visa allows travel throughout the Schengen zone.
 However, if your plans change drastically—such as changing from attending a trade fair to conducting different business entirely—you should inform the German mission.
 Major changes might require a new application.
-Remember: Germany should remain your primary destination or point of entry if it's a German national visa.
+Remember: Germany should remain your primary destination or point of entry if it is a German national visa.
 For Schengen visas, you must spend the majority of your trip in the issuing country unless you have valid reasons documented at entry.

 Is it easier to get a business visa than a tourist visa as a UAE resident?